 We have, however, found that some VPN services are consistently effective at preventing VPN leaks.
 We still recommend disabling WebRTC at the browser level even with these, though.
 Just to be on the safe side.

-Although not technically an “IP leak,” as the problem occurs exactly because you don’t have a VPN connection, the effect is the same – you think that you are protected by VPN, when in fact the whole world can see your IP address.
+Although not technically an "IP leak,” as the problem occurs exactly because you don’t have a VPN connection, the effect is the same – you think you are protected by VPN, when in fact the whole world can see your IP address.
+However, there are features that VPNs have to protect you when your VPN connection fails, we review them below.

 What is a VPN dropout?

-This is particularly a problem for P2P downloaders who leave BitTorrent clients running while they are away from their computers (often for long periods of time).
-If the VPN connection drops, their true IP is therefore exposed to any copyright enforcers tracking a torrent they are downloading.
+This is particularly a problem for if you plan on using a VPN for torrenting.
+Many downloaders who leave BitTorrent clients running while they are away from their computers (often for long periods of time).
+If the VPN connection drops, their true IP is exposed to anyone tracking the torrent they are downloading.

 It is also a problem for mobile users, as switching between WiFi and mobile networks, and switching mobile networks, can cause VPN dropouts.